16 Top Day Trips from Vienna

 In the other direction (upstream) the Danube leads to the Wachau Valley or to Melk with its famous abbey.
 A variety of fun themed cruises are also available, from fine dining to classic ballroom dancing in the evenings.
 Alternatively, visitors can hire a boat taxi to explore Vienna from the water.

-About an hour south of Vienna, picturesque Eisenstadt is famous for its connection to one of Austria's greatest composers: Joseph Haydn.
+About 62 kilometers south of Vienna, picturesque Eisenstadt is famous for its connection to one of Austria's greatest composers: Joseph Haydn.
 Haydn lived here for many years, and today his house serves as a museum celebrating his life and times (he was buried in the Bergkirche above the town).
+Bus 200 or the REX 64 train can get you there in less than an hour and 15 minutes from Vienna.

 Be sure to explore the lovely Old Town, also known as Freistadt (Free Town), traversed by three long streets opening off the main square: Hauptstrasse, Pfarrgasse, and Haydngasse.
 It's here you'll find the 17th-century Town Hall (Rathaus).